mmarciesky/PFAS_Database/README.md

 Two complementary datasets are provided:

 - **PFAS_BM** – a benchmarking dataset used to evaluate quantum mechanical methods.
-- **Validated PFAS Database** – a larger dataset generated using the automated workflow described below.
+- **PFAS_QM** – a larger dataset generated using the automated workflow described below.

 The datasets include **bond dissociation energies (BDEs)** and related electronic and thermodynamic properties across multiple PFAS classes, protonation states, and phases.